 Blending can be very beneficial for both your program and your funder.
-Imagine being able to report to your funder that your child care program costs an average of \$11,000 per child and because of blended funding, the \$88,000 the funder provided allowed the program to serve not eight but 16 children.
+Imagine being able to report to your funder that your child care program costs, on average, \$11,0002 per child and because of blended funding the \$88,000 they provided allowed the program to serve not 8 but 16 children.
 With blending, this is the type of reporting that is possible: cost per child enrolled, number served who are eligible for each funding source, outcomes for all the children served, and how blending multiple funding sources allowed more children to be served.